 Galatasaray vs Istanbul Basaksehir

-Galatasaray, Fererbahce and Beşiktaş constitute the Turkish ‘Big Three’, and then there’s Istanbul Başakşehir, who made global fame by beating Manchester United in the UEFA Champions League in 2020.
+Galatasaray, Fenerbahçe and Beşiktaş constitute the Turkish ‘Big Three’, and then there’s Istanbul Başakşehir, which made global fame by beating Manchester United in the UEFA Champions League in 2020.
 Founded in 1990, Başakşehir are one of the newer clubs in Turkey and one of eight in the national league to be based in Istanbul.
 The club has strong links to the country’s ruling party.
 This is not a rivalry like the other two, but there is resentment towards Başakşehir’s disruptive capabilities.

 Reviews

-Be the first to leave a review of RAMS Park (Galatasaray stadium)!
+Be the first to leave a review of Rams Park (Galatasaray stadium)!

 Why not write your own review of this ground and have it included in the Guide?
 Find out more about submitting a Fans Football Ground Review.